DD-DeCaF/website/_posts/2016-04-01-Press-release-launch.md

 icon: mdi-bell
 ---

-<b>The EU has granted 6.3 million Euros to the project DD-DeCaF, coordinated by the Novo Nordisk Foundation Center for Biosustainability.
+<b>The EU has granted 6.3 million Euros to the project DD-DeCaF, coordinated by the Novo Nordisk Foundation Center for Biosustainability, Technical University of Denmark.
 The objective is to develop a computer tool that will allow biotech companies to design and engineer cell factories faster than is currently possible today.
 The tool will accelerate the production of sustainable bio-chemicals and lay the groundwork for design of healthier foodstuff.</b>

 Today, many valuable molecules used in consumer goods, for example plastic diapers, cosmetics and food can be produced by cell factories – genetically engineered microbes such as baker’s yeast and Escherichia coli.
 But engineering microbes to produce large amounts of a given bio-chemical is very complicated, time consuming and expensive.